openchoreo/openchoreo.github.io/docs/learn-from-examples/examples-catalog.md

 - **BuildPlanes** – Define dedicated Kubernetes clusters for CI/CD operations.
 - **DeploymentPipelines** – Automate application rollouts with promotion workflows.

-For more details on these concepts, refer to the [OpenChoreo Concepts and Abstractions](/docs/core-concepts/concepts-and-abstractions) document.
+For more details on these concepts, refer to the [Concepts](/docs/concepts/platform-abstractions) documentation.

 These default configurations provide a quick starting point.
 Once you have done some exploration you can start creating the necessary artifacts to match the needs of your organization.
 You can: